Full Camino Portuguese

 1. Lisbon to Porto – the road less travelled

 The first stage from Lisbon to Porto is much less frequented than the northern sections after Porto.
-Therefore it’s best if you are an experienced long-distance walker, who won’t be phased by fewer facilities and some long days on the trail.
-But, that may be exactly what you’re looking for…
+Therefore, it’s best if you are an experienced long-distance walker who fewer facilities and some long days on the trail won’t phase.
+But that may be precisely what you’re looking for…

 2. Porto to The Spanish Border – choice of two routes, coastal or inland

-The Caminho from Porto is much more popular with plenty of pilgrims, so you will have more company on the trail each day plus more regular facilities.
+The Caminho from Porto is much more popular with plenty of pilgrims so that you will have more company on the trail each day, plus more regular facilities.

-Either follow the Inland Traditional Camino to the border with Spain, crossing by way of the footbridge across the River Mino from the ancient fortified town of Valenca.
+Either follow the Inland Traditional Camino to the border with Spain, taking the footbridge across the River Mino from the ancient fortified town of Valenca.

-Or, from Porto, you can walk the recently re-opened Coastal Camino, alongside the Atlantic shores of northern Portugal.
-Cross the River Mino border into Spain by way of a small ferry from the little port of Caminha.
+From Porto, you can walk the Coastal Camino Portugues alongside the Atlantic shores of northern Portugal.
+Cross the River Mino border into Spain by a small ferry from the little port of Caminha.

 3. Spanish Border to Santiago de Compostela – choice of two routes, coastal or inland

-The Coastal Camino continues up the Atlantic coast of Galicia to the large commercial port of Vigo, before turning inland to join the traditional Camino route in the town of Redondela.
+The Coastal Camino continues up the Atlantic coast of Galicia to the large commercial port of Vigo, before turning inland to join the traditional Camino route in Redondela.

-The Inland Traditional Camino arrives at the border town of Tui in Galicia and follows the main inland pilgrim trail northwards to Santiago de Compostela.
+The Central Portugues Camino arrives at the border town of Tui in Galicia and follows the main inland pilgrim trail northwards to Santiago de Compostela.

 Price Includes